Stepsize errors in the $N$-body problem: discerning Mercury's true possible long-term orbits: Solar System integrations in the literature

 \section{Solar System integrations in the literature}

-While the simple numerical experiments of Section \ref{sec:nonl} are helpful for getting a grasp on criteria for pericenter resolution, we wish to see the effects of stepsize chaos and diffusion on Solar System integrations, which has not been investigated previously to our knowledge.
-We consider three sets of Solar System integrations by different authors which may have different degrees of pericenter resolution of Mercury.
+While the simple numerical experiments of Section \ref{sec:nonl} are helpful for getting a grasp on criteria for pericentre resolution, we wish to see the effects of stepsize chaos and diffusion on Solar System integrations, which has not been investigated previously to our knowledge.
+We consider three sets of Solar System integrations by different authors which may have different degrees of pericentre resolution of Mercury.

 The first set of integrations were carried out by \cite{Zeebe2015b} (Z15).
 The Solar System model includes the $8$ planets, Pluto, point mass Newtonian gravity, and general relativistic correctors as described in \cite{ST94}.
 The method is Yc, with WH version \eqref{eq:WHp}, as implemented in \texttt{HNBody}.
-Jacobi coordinates are used, and $m=6$ for the correctors. $1600$ Solar System integrations with slightly different initial conditions are performed. \cite{Zeebe2015b} changes the timestep (formally breaking symplecticity) as Mercury's eccentricity becomes large.
+Jacobi coordinates are used, and $m=6$ for the correctors. $1600$ Solar System integrations with slightly different initial conditions are performed. \cite{Zeebe2015b} changes the timestep as Mercury's eccentricity becomes large.
 Specifically, for low eccentricities $h = 4$ days is used.
 For $0.55 < e < 0.70$, $h = 1$ day is used by default, but see below.
 For $0.70 < e < 0.80$, $h = 1/4$ days is used.
 For higher eccentricities, an adaptive stepping (non symplectic) method is used.

 For eccentricities $(0.2, 0.55, 0.70, 0.80)$, the corresponding $\tau_f/16$ are $(3.59, 1.33, 0.643, 0.35)$ days, respectively.
 We have assumed Mercury's semi-major axis remains fixed at $0.387$ au.
-To check this assumption, see \cite{Zeebe2015b}, Fig. 1c, where even for high eccentricities nearing $e = 0.8$, Mercury's semi-major axis varies by approximately one part in $10^4$.
+To check this assumption, see \cite{Zeebe2015a}, Fig. 1c, where even for high eccentricities nearing $e = 0.8$, Mercury's semi-major axis varies by approximately one part in $10^4$.
 It appears the timesteps do not satisfy the $\tau_f/16$ criterion for $e < 0.7$.
 However, the criterion is not violated as strongly as we have suggested here: on most of the integrations with high-eccentricity runs, \cite{Zeebe2015b} actually reduces the timestep from $h = 4$ days to $h = 1$ day at eccentricities between $\sim 0.4$ and $\sim 0.5$, rather than $0.55$.
 Also, recall the coefficient in front of the $\hat{A}$ operator is half of that of WH methods, which may modify the criterion.
 Integrations where the eccentricity of Mercury becomes larger than $0.55$ are rare; only $1.75\%$ of Z15 integrations have $e > 0.55$.